pulumi/docs/content/blog/jamstack-with-pulumi/index.md

 ## Building the Cloud Infrastructure

-Configuring a static website can be a complicated task when using either the AWS web interfaces or the AWS CLI.
-To deploy a static website we need to create and configure the following cloud resources.
+Configuring a static website can be complicated when using either the AWS web interfaces or the AWS CLI.
+To deploy a static website, we need to create and configure the following cloud resources.

-[Amazon S3](https://aws.amazon.com/s3/) to store the website's contents.
+- [Amazon S3](https://aws.amazon.com/s3/) to store the website's contents
-[Amazon CloudFront](https://aws.amazon.com/cloudfront/) for the CDN serving content.
+- [Amazon CloudFront](https://aws.amazon.com/cloudfront/) for the CDN serving content
-[Amazon Route53](https://aws.amazon.com/route53/) to set up the DNS for the website [Amazon Certificate Manager](https://aws.amazon.com/certificate-manager/) for securing the site via HTTPS.
+- [Amazon Route53](https://aws.amazon.com/route53/) to set up the DNS for the website
+- [Amazon Certificate Manager](https://aws.amazon.com/certificate-manager/) for securing the site via HTTPS

 Using Pulumi to deploy Infrastructure as Code, we can create and build our infrastructure using Python or your favorite programming language.
 If you haven't installed Pulumi and configured it to work with your AWS credentials, follow the [Getting Started with AWS guide]({{< relref "/docs/get-started/aws">}}).

 To get started building our infrastructure, we’ll download the Python example for setting up a static website with AWS.
-There are many [examples on our GitHub repository](https://github.com/pulumi/) but we can clone just the [AWS Python Static Website example](https://github.com/pulumi/examples/tree/master/aws-py-static-website) using a sparse clone:
+There are many [examples on our GitHub repository](https://github.com/pulumi/), but we can clone just the [AWS Python Static Website example](https://github.com/pulumi/examples/tree/master/aws-py-static-website) using a sparse clone:

 ```bash
 $ mkdir aws-website